Katya Kat: Private Detective [serial 01]

 I'd say it was raining cats and dogs, but I've recently been informed that's offensive.
 It was pouring, though, making me dread the next step in my day's journey.

-It was a month to the day when I first arrived in this city.
+It had been a month to the day since I'd first arrived in Whiskershire.
 After cuts at my old job, I realized it was time for a change.
 To be honest, I wasn’t entirely sure what I'd be doing when I got here.
 I thought the unknown would be part of the adventure.
 Turns out it just makes me anxious and nervous.

-I was thus incredibly fortunate to have happened upon an ad in the city paper at a local pub, being used as a make-shift coaster for my whiskey sour.
+I was thus incredibly fortunate to have happened upon an ad in the Whiskershire Gazette at a local pub, being used as a make-shift coaster for my whiskey sour.
 Encircled by a wet ring, it read:

 WANTED: POSITION TO START IMMEDIATELY Personal Assistant to Renowned Detective Must be Organized, Well-Groomed, and Not Allergic to Cats.
 Non-Negotiable.